creinis/py-port-scanner-info-sec-cert/README.md

 ### Functionality

 The Port Scanner tests the availability of specified ports on a given IP address or domain.
-It determines whether the ports are open, closed, or filtered, and provides a list of open ports.
+It determines whether the ports are open or closed, and provides a list of ports and states.

 ### Functions

-#### scan_ports Function
+#### get_open_ports Function

 This function performs a scan on a list of ports for a given IP address or domain.
 It checks if each port is open or closed and outputs the results.